 This is a simple agreement for minor straightforward low risk works up to a typical value of £5 million, where we act as the Construction Manager, on or about the controlled railway infrastructure.
 It envisages that our Works Contractor will have provided a tendered fixed price based on the scope and timescales agreed between us both.
 You pay a fixed price subject to any reasonable assumptions and exclusions.
-Usually covering GRIP Stages 6-8 inclusive but, it can provide for detailed design of the Customer-funded scheme from GRIP Stage 5, if we can reasonably provide a fixed price based on information available.
+Usually covering PACE Phases 3-4 inclusive.
 This would generally be restricted to projects where we are able to agree a fixed price with our Contractor for detailed design and implementation.